chh456/ines_cluster/README.md

 * The modules are rebooted by geographic position (0 to 60)
 * The yellow led will power on after the module executes /etc/rc.local at least once successfully

 There will be modules left that are not able to start initially.
-We can start them by running relentless_start in the workstation directory.
+We can start them by running cluster_start in the workstation directory.
 For that you need to be connected to the same WiFi than the server module and add valid route into the cluster.

 ## Connecting to the cluster and adding a route